Language: EN

 How to Use Properties in Python

-Python provides a more elegant and convenient way to define getters and setters using the property function.
+Python provides a more elegant and concise way to define getters and setters using the property function.

 This function allows you to define a property that is used like an attribute, but with the ability to control its access and modification.